nulisx/masochi.st/VERCEL_FIX_GUIDE.md

 ### Step 6: Test Your Site

-1. Visit your deployed site (drugs.rip)
+1. Visit your deployed site (glowi.es)
 2. Go to `/login`
 3. Login with the default owner account:
    - Username: `r`